CBD against depression

 Inhibition of proinflammatory cytokines (e.g., IL-6, TNF-α) |

-Inflammation disrupts serotonin balance – CBD can counteract |
+Inflammation disrupts serotonin balance – CBD can counteract this |

-- Preclinical studies show that CBD in the Forced Swim Test (FST) – an animal model for depressive symptoms – acts similarly to imipramine (a tricyclic antidepressant), especially through activation of 5-HT1A receptors.
+- Preclinical studies show that CBD in Forced Swim Test (FST) – an animal model for depressive symptoms – acts similarly to imipramine (a tricyclic antidepressant), especially through activation of 5-HT1A receptors.

 - Neuroimaging studies in humans (e.g., Crippa et al., 2011) show altered activity in limbic regions after CBD administration, which is indirectly related to serotonergic effects.